Annual Report on 2017

 Our membership of the Tramway Liaison Committee is a useful exchange forum between the Light Rail Transit Association, the Tramway Museum Society, and ourselves, particularly in the context of joint meetings and joint subscription collection.
 The TLC meets three times per year.

 Once again during the year a number of our members and friends have produced kits for our mutual benefit.
-Progress with resin moulded models and 3D printing provides a useful source for short runs of unusual prototypes and examples of the latter are now appearing in 7mm scale in addition to 4mm and 3.5mm.
-Paul Coles has once more extended the KW range of white metal kits.
-Sales of Majestic kits, for which TLRS has exclusive on-line sales rights, has improved and include several re-releases of former Tramalan kits with more expected during 2017.
+Progress with resin moulded models and 3D printing provides a useful source for short runs of unusual prototypes.
+Ou member Paul Coles has once more greatly extended the KW range of white metal kits and produces the former BEC motor units.
+Sales of Majestic kits, for which TLRS has exclusive on-line sales rights, has consolidated.
 Our exclusive sales of Pete Watson card kits continue to be strong.
-Ten new ones were released at the start of 2017.
+New ones are being released all the time, with a depot being the latest.
 Kits are only available as downloadable PDFs from TLRS.
-Unfortunately imports of overseas items have become more expensive due the lower but more realistic exchange rate of the pound against foreign currencies.
+Unfortunately imports of overseas modelling items remain more expensive but currency exchange rates have stabilised for the time being.

 UK Tramways Progress

-Bob Appleton has done a superb job of editing Tramfare for us and has again raised the standards.
-We also appreciate the work done by the contributors to the magazine, without which it simply would not exist.
+I can only repeat my statement of last year that Bob Appleton has done a superb job of editing Tramfare for us.
+We appreciate the work done by the contributors to the magazine, without which it simply would not exist.
 Thanks also go to Geoffrey Heywood for magazine distribution and Latimer Trend for production.
 Tramfare is the key benefit of membership of the TLRS and its importance cannot be overstated.
+Many new members join us to receive the magazine.

 Festivals and Exhibitions

-The 2016 Festival of Model Tramways returned to the Greater Manchester Museum of Transport, and once more the TLRS was strongly in attendance at what was a successful event.
+The 2017 Festival of Model Tramways returned the London Museum of Water & Steam (the former Kew Bridge Steam Museum), and once more the TLRS was strongly in attendance at what was a successful event.
 Elsewhere the TLRS was represented by members and area groups at a number of model exhibitions.
-For 2017 the Festival of Model Tramways will be at the London Museum of Water & Steam (the former Kew Bridge Steam Museum), a substitute for Fairfield Halls which is unavailable due to refurbishment.
+The 2018 Festival of Model Tramways will be at the Greater Manchester Museum of Transport in April.
+This is the 30th year for the Festival and as it is also the 80th year of the TLRS we will be well to the fore.

 Website and Facebook

 The TLRS web pages are hosted by the Tramways Information website.
-As before the site continues to be the major source of new members.
+As before the site continues to be the major source of new members, even more so during 2017.
 People can join the TLRS and renew subscriptions or purchase publications and models.
+The TLRS landing pages were given an update during 2017.
 For publicity purposes the TLRS also has a Facebook page, an open page that can be seen by anyone (Facebook members and general public) and which directs people to the website.
-In addition the Society fully supports the Facebook Tramway Modelling Group, which it founded.
-This has proved a most successful way to further the tramway modelling hobby and has encouraged people to join the TLRS.
-Membership of this group has increased to nearly 2,000 at the time of writing.
-The group is worldwide and has a far greater age spectrum than the TLRS itself.
+In addition the Society fully supports the Facebook Tramway Modelling Group, www.facebook.com/groups/modeltrams, which it founded.

-I must repeat last year's statement that TLRS membership continues to fall slightly, with losses at renewal time being only partly made up during the year with new recruits, although this year the drop is very small.
-The average age of members is still on the increase.
+Sadly I must repeat last year's statement that TLRS membership continues to fall, with losses at renewal time being only partly made up during the year with new recruits.
+Having said that, the overall loss this year is very small.
+The average age of members is still slightly on the increase.
 However, as before we do not seem to be suffering with membership loss as badly as some other similar organizations and the financial situation is stable.
-For 2017 we only increased subscriptions for the discounted classes, to bring the differential to more sustainable level.
+We need to make sure that we retain members and this is best achieved with our high quality magazine.

 Treasurer and Membership Secretary

 The revenue from "Gift Aid" still helps us.
 A proportion of our income is derived from the interest paid on our capital.
-Another rates cut means this is now very small indeed and rates are expected to be low for the next few years.
-Economic growth is slow and Brexit means the situation will change in many ways, some good, some bad, but all hard to predict.
-However, the Society is still in a strong financial position, but we must be cautious with our expenditure so as to stay that way, particularly with lower subscription revenue as membership numbers fall and more members pay the senior rate.
-However, I think the outlook is brighter than many have predicted and I am confident we can look forward to a solid future.
+There has been a small increase in bank base rates, but interest is still expected to be low for the quite a while.
+Economic growth is slow but better than many had predicted after the Brexit referendum result.
+However, even though the Society is in a strong financial position, we must be cautious with our expenditure so as to stay that way, particularly with lower subscription revenue as membership numbers fall and more members pay the senior rate.
+There are a few bright spots, but indicators seem to suggest that there is a general slow-down in the tramway hobby interest, not just for TLRS.
+Similarly there is a decline in the modelling of all subjects, as reported by commercial companies.
+Be assured that your committee will remain alert and keep a watchful eye on the situation.

 |Go to --->|